KPZ Equation from non-simple variations on open ASEP: Heat Kernel Estimates II -- Nash-Type Estimates

-which we may estimate by conditioning on the total number of jumps and then analyze the induced discrete-time random walk via the Azuma-Hoeffding inequality because the jumps in this martingale are uniformly bounded above by $m_{N} \in \Z_{>0}$.
-This procedure is rather standard; for example, such a calculation is performed in the proof of Theorem 5.17 in \cite{Bar}.
-Thus, we omit this calculation and thus complete the proof. \end{proof} \begin{proof}[Proof of \emph{Proposition \ref{prop:IOffDTotal}}] The proof of the estimate corresponding to the specialization $\mathscr{U}^{N,0}$ satisfying Neumann boundary conditions follows immediately from Corollary \ref{corollary:HitEstimate} and elementary calculations with the Chapman-Kolmogorov equation.
+that we may estimate by conditioning on the total number of jumps and then by analyzing the induced discrete-time random walk via the Azuma-Hoeffding inequality as the jumps in this martingale are uniformly bounded above by $m_{N}>0$.
+This procedure is rather standard; for example, such a calculation is performed in the proof of Theorem 5.17 in \cite{Bar}.} \end{proof} \begin{proof}[Proof of \emph{Proposition \ref{prop:IOffDTotal}}] The proof of the estimate corresponding to the specialization $\mathbf{P}^{N,0}$ satisfying Neumann boundary conditions follows immediately from Corollary \ref{corollary:HitEstimate} and elementary calculations with the Chapman-Kolmogorov equation.
+To establish the sub-exponential estimate for general heat kernels $\mathbf{P}^{N}$, we use Lemma \ref{lemma:ItoP2Cpt} to establish the elementary inequality